Polyurea Floor vs. Polyaspartic Floor Coating

 Choosing the Best Garage Floor Coating in Greater Colorado Springs

-As you begin to narrow down your choices in garage floors, it's important to make an educated decision on what is best for your home in Colorado Springs, Pueblo, Castle Rock and nearby.
+As you begin to narrow down your choices in garage floors, it's important to make an educated decision on what is best for your home in Colorado Springs, Pueblo, Fountain and nearby.
 Let's take a look and see which is better — polyurea floor coating or polyaspartic.

 What is polyurea floor coating?

 Polyurea and polyaspartic floor coatings are similar subtypes of polyurethane, but not all coatings are created equal.
 Polyurea dries quickly and is more susceptible to UV damage and install errors.

 Polyurea is a similar material to epoxy and polyaspartic.
 It is a combination of synthetic resin and isocyanate-reactive materials.
 Polyurea is considered a subtype of polyurethane and creates a durable seal to coat garage floors.
 It's a flexible, synthetic material, and some types of polyurea are UV resistant which prevents them from yellowing over time.

 Polyurea can be difficult to work with due to its quick drying time.
 It cures very quickly, which leaves little time for the material to soak in and bond with the concrete pores.
 This means it can show mistakes if the installers don't move fast enough.

 Which is better in Colorado: polyurea or polyaspartic?